markleve/Machine-learning/README.md

 Information connected to Machine Learning and how to start exploring data science.

+To use the Jupyter notebook, download this repository or the folder called "JupyterNotebooks".

 ## Jupyter Notebook

 To access the Jupyter Notebooks, you need to have Jupyter Notebook installed.
 Link to how you can install Jupyter Notebook: